 Students who earn an online associate degree in vet tech prepare to assist veterinarians and other support staff in treating animal patients.
-This page presents 2020's top vet tech degrees and provides links to each program's website.
+This page presents the top vet tech degrees and provides links to each program's website.

 In addition to information about each program, this guide covers common courses, admission requirements, career prospects, and frequently asked questions.

 What Are the Best Vet Tech Associate Programs?
 Here Are Our Top Four:

 |2||St. Petersburg College||Clearwater, FL|